tusharshah21/agro-gateway/public/docs/readme.md

 • Can only use the system using the unique ids given by FO during registration
-• Only registered Farmers upload produce and products they have by (name, ward name, date, unit price in Ugx, quantity, mode of payment, directions, mode of delivery, produce type)
+• Only registered Farmers upload produce and products they have by (name, ward name, date, unit price in ₹, quantity, mode of payment, directions, mode of delivery, produce type)
 • Once the produce is no longer available, it should be marked/Labeled with N/A Produce type; organic, none organic.